EliottPal/CNA_trade_2019/README.md

 **Grade:** **B**

 This bot uses an algorithm based on ***Exponential Moving averages***
 There is a lot of comments inside my code so it won't be so hard for you to understand how it works.

+**Trading day results:**
 | Data set | Results | Profit |
 | --- | --- | --- |
 | Training set | `$2033.42` |:arrow_upper_right:  +  1033.42 $|